uhop/dcl/README.md

 // *** class B depends on 1 classes
 //     dependencies: A
 //     class method constructor is CHAINED AFTER (length: 0)
-//     class method sleep is UNCHAINED BUT CONTAINS ADVICE(S) (length: 1),
+//     class method sleep is UNCHAINED BUT CONTAINS ADVICE(S),
 //       and has an AOP stub (before: 0, around: 1, after: 1)
 //     object method sleep has an AOP stub (before: 0, around: 1, after: 2)
 ```